 If your tadpole wants a spot on the rug, be sure to get here 30 minutes prior to showtime!
 If you don't have a seating preference, arriving 10 to 20 minutes before showtime won't be an issue.

-Holiday in the Sky Fireworks
+Holiday in the Sky: A Fireworks Spectacular

 Wander in awe of the millions of dazzling Christmas lights displayed throughout all corners of the 335-acre park.
 From the entrance’s festive projections to adorable waddles of light-up penguins, there are plenty of opportunities for merriment and photos.